mkirchner/hamt/README.md

 required to make hashing work for trees of arbitrary depths and in the presence of hash collisions.
 Lastly, we turn to *table management*, introducing a set of functions used to create, modify, query and dispose of mapped arrays.

-With all these pieces in place, we can then finally implement the insert/update, query, and delete functions for non-persistent HAMTs.
-We will then introduce the concept of path copying and close with the implementation of persistent insert/update and delete functions for HAMTs.
+With these pieces in place, we are ready to implement the insert/update, query, and delete functions for non-persistent HAMTs.
+And lastly, we will then introduce the concept of path copying and close with the implementation of persistent insert/update and delete functions for HAMTs.

-There are multiple [techiques for structural sharing][wiki_persistent_data_structure] (copy-on-write, fat nodes, path copying, [complex combinations of the previous three][driscoll_86_making]), with [path copying][wiki_persistent_structural_sharing] being a simple and general strategy.
-Trees w/ high branching factors: O(log_32(n)) vs O(1), but no O(n) worst case (no resizing required).

 ### Foundational data structures